rosehip seed oil

 acne: High levels of omega-6 fatty acids have been shown to be helpful for those with acneic skin, as studies have found that linoleic acid deficiency is linked to development of acne.

 fourth layer: how we do it

-Rosehip seed oil is one of the key ingredients in two of our products: bakuchiol & pomegranate facial oil, and rosehip replenishing oil (dropping late fall, 2022).
+Rosehip seed oil is one of the key ingredients in two of our products: bakuchiol & pomegranate facial oil, and rosehip replenishing balm (dropping february 2023).
 Our bakuchiol & pomegranate facial oil is a luxurious treatment formulated for mature skin which combines retinol alternative bakuchiol with rosehip seed oil, sea buckthorn oil, pomegranate, coenzyme Q10, and bisabolol to help reduce the appearance of fine lines, hyperpigmentation, and acne; assist in evening skin tone; and soothe dry and irritated skin.
 Our rosehip replenishing balm was created especially for Dr. Naidu’s surgical patients who require a gentle but effective treatment to assist in soothing post-surgical skin and reduce scarring.
 Containing rosehip seed oil, sea buckthorn oil, gotu kola extract, argan oil, arnica, and mango butter, it’s a powerhouse of regenerative beauty.